Work and heat exchanged during sudden quenches of strongly coupled quantum systems: Two-spin model

 \section{Two-spin model}

 A simple, illustrative model features spins $S$ and $R$.
 Denote by $\sigma_a^i$ the Pauli operator with $a\in \{S,R\}$ and $i\in \{x,z\}$.
 The spins evolve under the Hamiltonian

 wherein $\gamma$ and $\chi$ denote coupling strengths.
+Treating one spin as a reservoir may seem odd.
+In previous sections, however, we did not assume that $R$ contains many degrees of freedom.
+The Hamiltonian~\eqref{eq:toyham} has the form in \cref{eq:hsurgen} and enables us to calculate work and heat analytically.

 We assume $\sur$ couples weakly to a thermal super-reservoir at a temperature $\beta^{-1}$.
 Moreover, we assume $t_{\rm f}$ is sufficiently large for $\sur$ to equilibrate with the super-reservoir, postquench.
 (We do not model the super-reservoir explicitly.)
 These assumptions realize scenario \ref{item:equil2}, sketched at the end of \cref{sec:wandh}.
 We compute the work, heat, free-energy change, and entropy change relevant to each quench described in \Cref{tab:quench}.~\Cref{app:wandhforspin} lists analytical expressions for these quantities.
 Here, we illustrate the conclusions of \cref{sec:wandh} by evaluating these expressions at specific $\epsilon$, $\alpha$, $\gamma$ and $\chi$ values.
 Throughout this section, $\beta=1$.